How To Deal With Trust Issues And Insecurities: Moving Forward After Infidelity

 The Aftermath of Infidelity

-If trust issues and insecurity did not exist in a person before infidelity, both are likely to develop at some point after infidelity has occurred.
+If trust issues and insecurity did not exist in a person before infidelity, both are likely to develop at some point a difficulty to trust in relationship after infidelity has occurred.
 This is because betrayal breaks down the foundation of a relationship entirely, effectively destroying any semblance of trust the two of you may have had.
 Insecurity often also develops, because many people trend toward self-blame when something goes awry in a relationship.
 If your partner cheats, your immediate reaction might be to assume that something is wrong with you: perhaps you are not attractive enough, interesting enough, or worthy enough for someone to maintain their devotion.
 The infidelity must, in some part, be your fault.

 Although these thoughts are toxic and entirely untrue, they are common feelings to experience following a romantic betrayal, and may even include harmful thoughts, such as "I'm worthless," "Life is pointless," and "I don't feel anything anymore."
 The emotional effects of infidelity are large and long-lasting and can infiltrate even seemingly unrelated aspects of your life.
 This is because a romantic betrayal disrupts your view of reality; where you thought you were safe and loved, you discover you are neither safe nor (it can be argued) properly cared for, which can make you question other parts of your life you'd taken for granted.

 This process following infidelity can be a particularly painful one because it is usually the start of a period of intense growth and change.
 You might struggle with emotional fluctuation multiple times a day.
 Most people who go through infidelity come out the other side a little bit more jaded and more cautious in their romantic pursuits and do not offer their trust, affection, and devotion as readily.
-This can be a good thing, however: increasing your standards and allowing your guard to remain intact for a trial period at the beginning of any new relationship can help keep your heart protected from extensive emotional damage, and can help you seek out relationships that operate from a healthier place, to begin with.

 Healing Trust And Insecurity